 Users logged in with the admins, superusers, or users role can assign a name to the TLPPOI.
-See "Assigning Names to the DAS Components" on page 40.
+See "Assigning Names to the DAS Components" on page 47.

 - Detected Temperature. - Status of the Mains Fault, Low Temperature, and High Temperature alarms. - Attenuations (Path 1) Downlink and uplink attenuations for path 1.
-Users logged in with the admins, superusers, or users role can set attenuations. - Input Stage (Path 1) - Enable LNA in UL1 check box. - Rms IN Pwr DL1 Detected downlink rms input power. - Min Rms IN Pwr DL1 and Max Rms IN Pwr DL1 Minimum and maximum rms input power thresholds.
-Users logged in with the admins, superusers, or users role can set the thresholds. - Status of the Current LNA in UL1, Rms Pwr IN Min DL1, Pwr Limiter DL1, and Pwr Overdrive DL1 alarms.
+Users logged in with the admins, superusers, or users role can set attenuations.

-Output Stage (Path 1)
+Input Stage (Path 1)